 A boat launch and public dock, located between the park and the bay, are popular with sports fishermen and kayakers.
 If you don’t have your own boat, fishing gear, or kayak, consider renting any of the above from Wheeler Marina , which shares the entrance from Highway 101 with the park and boat launch.

 Or head uphill to the Upper City Park , located on a hill overlooking the village.
-In addition to stellar views, the park offers playground equipment, picnic tables, a baseball diamond, horseshoe pits, and a BMX track.
+In addition to stellar views, the park offers playground equipment, picnic tables, a baseball diamond, and horseshoe pits.
 It´s a great spot for quiet reflection in the morning, and for large events with friends and family in the afternoons.